Moral Hazard and Healthcare

 The Role that is subject to Moral Hazard

-Let's call this role "Capital Protector", and let's define it:
+Let's call this role the "Capital Protector", and let's define it:

 A Capital Protector is an entity that has a responsibility to preserve and grow capital.
 The Capital Protector entity may directly own the capital, or may be managing capital entrusted to it by another entity.
 The Capital Protector entity could be an individual, an organization, or even a set of affiliated organizations who have a shared interest in preserving a set of capital.